 Over the years, Brex has focused on providing business credit cards known as Brex Cards.
 Unlike the lines of credit offered by traditional banks, Brex Card features tons of perks and rewards for qualified clients with no personal guarantee.

-What makes Brex popular among startups and small businesses is that it issues credit cards to those with little to no credit history.
+Brex popular among startups and small businesses because it issues credit cards to those with little to no credit history.
 The caveat?
 They need to have a high maintaining balance in their bank accounts.

 What Is Mercury?